 Give a New Book

 As a child, one of my favorite memories of Christmas Eve was the one present we would open after we had quoted the Christmas story from Luke 2.
-I would always get a new book that would keep me busy for hours before bedtime.
+I would receive a new book that would keep me busy for hours before bedtime.
 Looking back, I suspect that my parents used this as a way to get us out of the living room while they finished prepping the gifts from Santa.

-Whether you are looking for a new telling of a classic favorite like Anne of Green Gables or prefer to gift a book that will spark the imagination and help you start dreaming about your next adventure, a book under the tree for Christmas Eve is always a great idea!
+Whether you are looking for a new telling of a classic favorite like Anne of Green Gables or prefer to gift a book that will spark your imagination and help you start dreaming about your next adventure, a book under the tree for Christmas Eve is always a great idea!

 - Anne of Green Gables by Jacqueline Dembar Greene (Adapter), Jamie Green (Illustrator)